Genetic history of the British Isles: Vikings

 Historical and toponymic evidence suggests a substantial Viking migration to many parts of northern Britain; however, particularly in the case of the Danish settlers, differentiating their genetic contribution to modern populations from that of the Anglo-Saxons has posed difficulties.

+Conducted between 2002 and 2007, a study of men in the Wirral and historic western Lancashire (roughly modern Merseyside) showed substantial Scandinavian DNA admixture, at around as 38%; as high as around 50% among those bearing surnames present in the area before 1600.
+A similar percentage was found at Penrith in Cumbria, notably higher than the other sample areas of Llangefni, Wales (10%) and Mid-Cheshire (21%).
+Large scale immigration into these areas since the Industrial Revolution has probably greatly reduced the proportion of people with high Scandinavian DNA.

-A study published in 2015 based on the People of the British Isles project argued that there was no Viking influence on British populations at all outside Orkney.
+A study published in 2015 based on the People of the British Isles (PoBI) argued that the Norse influence on British genetics was limited; it found that Orkney was the only region of the UK with a significant Norwegian Viking DNA contribution (around 25%).
+The study also found Danish DNA across all regions, but suggested that this could in part be associated with earlier Anglo-Saxon migrations.

+The results of the PoBI study have been disputed; a 2016 article by Jane Kershaw and Ellen C. Røyrvik found that a "German" DNA cluster (GER3), attributed by PoBI to Anglo-Saxons, originated close to the 8-11th century Viking settlement Hedeby and may partially reflect Danish Viking settlement.
+GER3 represents approximately 10% of DNA admixture in Southern and Central England.

 A study published in 2020, which used ancient DNA from across the Viking world in addition to modern data, noted that ancient samples from Denmark showed similarities to samples from both modern Denmark and modern England.
 Whilst most of this similarity was attributed to the earlier settlement of the Anglo-Saxons, the authors of the study noted that British populations also carried a small amount of "Swedish-like" ancestry that was present in the Danish Vikings but unlikely to have been associated with the Anglo-Saxons.
 From this, it was calculated that the modern English population has approximately 6% Danish Viking ancestry, with Scottish and Irish populations having up to 16%.
 Additionally, populations from all areas of Britain and Ireland were found to have 3–4% Norwegian Viking ancestry.